 (a) is outside each of their countries of nationality and is unable or, by reason of that fear, is unwilling to avail themselves of the protection of each of those countries, or

 (b) not having a country of nationality, is outside their country of former habitual residence and is unable or, by reason of that fear, unwilling to return to that country.

 Immigration and Refugee Protection Act, Section 108(1) and (4) - rejection and cessation

 108(1) A claim for refugee protection shall be rejected, and a person is not a Convention refugee or a person in need of protection, in any of the following circumstances;

 (a) the person has voluntarily reavailed themself of the protection of their country of nationality;

-(b) the person has voluntarily reacquires their nationality;
+(b) the person has voluntarily reacquired their nationality;

 (c) the person has acquired a new nationality and enjoys the protection of the country of that new nationality;

-(d) the person has voluntarily become re-established in the county that the person left, or remained outside of and in respect of which the person claimed refugee protection in Canada; or
+(d) the person has voluntarily become re-established in the country that the person left, or remained outside of and in respect of which the person claimed refugee protection in Canada; or

 (e) the reasons for which the person sought refugee protection have ceased to exist.